moonstar-x/moonstar-x.github.io/src/data/_work/freenalytics.md

 * The backend is an Express REST API written in TypeScript.
 * The frontend is a React SPA (built with `create-react-app`), also written in TypeScript.
 * MongoDB was used for the main database for all the service's data.
-* A Redis cached is also used to store the data that would be constantly queried to make it faster.
+* A Redis cache is also used to store the data that would be constantly queried to make its retrieval faster.
 * Both the backend and frontend are built into a Docker image, so the complete service could easily be hosted using Docker Compose.

 As part of the challenge, both the frontend and backend were built with TTD or Test Driven Development, where basically